tormodb/academic_blog/static/files/cv-word.md

-I have authored or co-authored more than 79 publications (journal articles, book chapters and reports).
+I have authored or co-authored more than 82 publications (journal articles, book chapters and reports).
 I am the first author of 15 peer reviewed journal articles and the senior author on 17.
-My articles have been cited 1964 times, my _h_-index is 23 and my _i10_-index is 41 [according to Google Scholar](https://scholar.google.com/citations?user=TMC38ZgAAAAJ&hl=en). _(Updated 08.02.2023)_.
+My articles have been cited 2077 times, my _h_-index is 24 and my _i10_-index is 41 [according to Google Scholar](https://scholar.google.com/citations?user=TMC38ZgAAAAJ&hl=en). _(Updated 21.04.2023)_.
 I am the sole author of a report on social inequalities in child mental health commissioned by the Norwegian Directorate of Health, and my research has been featured in several national policy documents, such as the [Government Strategy document for Children living in poverty](https://www.regjeringen.no/en/dokumenter/children-living-in-poverty/id2410107/), and it was also the foundation for the main focus of the Norwegian Psychology Association in 2016-2019.
 I have been invited to give 60 talks for more than 6 700 participants in the period from 2015 to 2023.
 Among those are several keynote presentations at national and nordic conferences.
-[Further details are available on my teaching website:  tormodteaching.netlify.com](https://tormodteaching.netlify.app/).
+[Further details are available on my website: tboe.no](https://tormodboe.netlify.app).
 I have collaborated with journalists on many dissemination projects, one of the most successful being "[Historier om fattigdom [Stories of Poverty]](https://www.bt.no/emne/Historier_om_fattigdom)", a series of articles published in the Norwegian newspaper Bergens Tidende, which by January 2020 had been read more than 1.3 million times.
 Additional supervison experience include several funded student scholarships and many student papers (one of which has been published).
 Further details available upon request.

 <br><br><br><br><br>